About 6 Wharf

 About this map

-Stage one dredging is planned from mid-2020.
+Stage one dredging started in mid-2020.

 This involves extending the channel and increasing its depth by 0.5 metre each stage to a maximum depth of 14.5 metres.
 Each stage will take up to nine weeks and involve dredging and disposing a similar volume of material; the overall total being around 3.2 million cubic metres.

-Napier Port has secured resource consents to deposit and dispose of dredged material for stage one of the project at a site that is 5 kilometres to the east of the port.
+Napier Port secured resource consents to deposit and dispose of dredged material for stage one of the project at a site that is 5 kilometres to the east of the port.

 Prior to applying for resource consents we undertook extensive studies and modelling to understand the ecology of Pania Reef.